70% of CBD products online are mislabeled!

 This is a large concern as some parents may be using CBD based products to help with any ailments their children may have.
 Unknowingly dosing a child with THC is definitely something most parents want to avoid!

 Not to mention, if someone were to consume a large amount of a product that has an unlisted amount of THC, they may inadvertently become intoxicated, possibly while engaging in tasks such a driving – posing a risk to themselves and others too.
+There are many more differences between full spectrum CBD vs CBD isolate due to the entourage effect.

 Another 26% of products tested were found to be overlabeled, with CBD levels being lower than advertised.
 This is also detrimental as the recommended dose may suddenly be too little to really get the intended effects.
 Overlabeling to this degree triggered warning letters to 14 businesses between 2015-2016 from the US Food and Drug Administration (FDA).

 Only 30% of tested products were found to be satisfactory after analysis.
 It appeared that the type of product also had a strong correlation to how accurate the advertised dosages are.
 Liquid meant for vaporizers (CBD infused e-juices and the likes) were found to be the most mislabeled at a staggering 87.50% being off the advertised mark.
+This is extremely worrying especially for those who have been using CBD to treat different disorders, or using CBD oil during pregnancy, or when you need to be drug tested, as any mislabeling for these consumers could have serious consequences.

 On the other hand, CBD infused oils were shown to be the most accurately labeled, with still only 45% being true to their advertised dose.
 This is still an extremely low number and the odds are still not favorable.